-Magic in the Moonlight: Exploring Hoi An Night Market and lighting a candle at the Lantern Festival
+Magic in the Moonlight: Exploring Hoi An Night Market and Lighting a Candle at the Lantern Festival

 As dusk settles over the picturesque old market port town of Hoi An in Vietnam, an already busy area transforms into a unique enterprise quite unlike any of the others we have come across in Asia.
 The atmosphere here is infused with the buzz of bikes intermingling with people, the smell of food and with whiffs of incense.
 The streets are literally alive with a vibrant energy and the Lantern Festival on the famous Thu Bon River only added an even more of our excitement for an already beautiful, charming and legendary city.